 Ever played hide and seek with sleep?

-We’ll sleep when we’re dead seems to be the mantra of our over-connected, uber-fast-paced culture.
+We’ll sleep when we’re dead seem to be the mantra of our over-connected, uber-fast-paced culture.
 And it doesn’t take much prodding to get us to brag about how little sleep we need to be happy, healthy and successful.